unfoldingWord/uw-languages-rcl/Journal.md

 ## Daily Journal

+### 2019-10-08

+After meeting with Jesse, my first task is to do some refactoring, namely:
+1. create two folders under `components`: one singular "language" and one plural "languages"
+2. Under `language`, move the current "Languages" component and rename it `languageAttributes`.
+3. Under `languages`, move the current "LanguageList" component

+Next add a new "Language" component that simply returns the uW format.
+In chat, Jesse said to use:
+(am) Amharic – አማርኛ (Africa Gateway), which is:

+- language code in parentheses
+- the anglicized name
+- the localized name
+- the gateway region

+*Note also the idea of being able to override the default uW display.*

+Finally, the LanguageList component should be refactored to use the Language component.
+In other words, the LanguageList component would be made up of Language components.

+### 2019-10-07

+Today, I begin working an "edit" component.
+In many ways it will be simplar to the "languages" component.
+The requirements are captured in the DCS project `cecil.new/tD-DataRestructure`.

 ### 2019-10-04

 Goal: add a new component that will create a list of languages.
 This should take some options, potentially: